Jennifer Lopez Meets Alex Rodriguez’s Family: Are Wedding Bells Ringing Soon?

 Jennifer Lopez and Alex Rodriguez are believed to have started dating sometime in February.
 A source close to the “Ain’t Your Mama” singer explained that Rodriguez is a better fit for her since both of them are Latino stars and are natives of New York.
 Both have been married before and have kids from their previous marriages.
 Lopez shares the twins, Max and Emme, with her ex-husband Marc Anthony while Rodriguez shares two daughters with his ex-wife, Cynthia Curtis.

 Being parents is not the only thing that makes the duo click; an insider noted that they just have this “strong physical attraction.”
-Just a few weeks ago, Jennifer Lopez headed to Miami to see Alex Rodriguez and she reportedly brought along her twins, according to People reported.
+Just a few weeks ago, Jennifer Lopez headed to Miami to see Alex Rodriguez and she reportedly brought along her twins, according to a People report.
 After some quality time with the children, Jennifer and Alex made headlines when they were spotted vacationing in the Bahamas, spending the weekend at a friend’s home, Page Six reported on March 11.

 They were photographed working out in a gym at the beach; Jennifer also posted a selfie with Rodriguez nuzzling her ear, but this has been deleted quickly.
 More recently, they were out for a romantic dinner date at Casa Tua restaurant.
 Lopez grabbed some attention with her body-hugging mini dress and her toned legs.